To Make Reliable and Affordable Lithium Batteries Fuel Global Carbon Neutrality!

 It is worth noting that in addition to power, we also pay attention to power.
 Because lithium batteries all have BMS, the power that can be loaded is limited.

-For example, 12V 100Ah lithium ion battery, if the BMS is 100A, then its effective power is 12V * 100A = 1200w, which is 1.2kw, if the power we need is less than 1.2kw, then it can be used, otherwise we need to choose a higher Voltage, such as 24V or 48V, or choose a higher current.
+For example, 12V 100Ah lithium-ion battery, if the BMS is 100A, then its effective power is 12V * 100A = 1200w, which is 1.2kw.
+If the power we need is less than 1.2kw, then it can be used, otherwise, we need to choose a higher Voltage, such as 24V or 48V, or a higher current.

-Due to limited space, we will stop here today, and then we will publish more tips on lithium battery selection in the follow-up Blog, please stay tuned to JustlithiumBattery©, stay tunes!
+Due to limited space, we will stop here today, and then we will publish more tips on lithium battery selection in the follow-up Blog.
+Please stay tuned to JustlithiumBattery©, stay tuned!

 LiFePO4 BatteryLithium-ion BatterySodium-ion BatteryBattery CellsBattery AccessoriesSpeciality BatteryElectric Vehicle BatteryEnergy Storage SolutionsCommercial Battery StorageEquipment Battery